-The management of the Group makes periodic collective assessment as well as individual assessment on the recoverability of other receivables and deposits based on historical settlement records, past experience, and also quantitative and qualitative information that is reasonable, supportive and forwardlooking information that is available.
-The management of the Group believes that there is no material credit risk inherent in the Group's outstanding balance of deposits and other receivables.
-ECL on deposits and other receivables is insignificant at 31 March 2020 and 2019 as the exposure of deposits and other receivables is insignificant.
+The management of the Group makes periodic collective assessment as well as individual assessment on the recoverability of other receivables and deposits based on historical settlement records, past experience, and also quantitative and qualitative information that is reasonable, supportive and forward-looking information that is available.
+The management of the Group believes that there is no material credit risk inherent in the Group's outstanding balance of other receivables and deposits.
+ECL on other receivables and deposits is insignificant at 31 March 2021 and 2020 as the exposure is insignificant.